Lezzor/smelly-grimoire/README.md

 Settings > general > profiles and device management > Trust "Apple Development..."

 Now in the terminal run `security find-identity`
-Under Ploicy: X.509 Basic in the numbered list, you should see a long string in hex.
+Under Policy: X.509 Basic in the numbered list, you should see a long string in hex.
 You can use these developer profiles for patching our app

 pip3 install frida-tools
 pip3 install objection